ICD 10 Code For Hypothyroidism (2023)

 The ICD 10 code is used by doctors to document problems like Hypothyroidism.
-The ICD 10 code for hypothyroidism is used to indicate a diagnosis of hypothyroidism listed by the World Health Organization under a range of Endocrine, nutritional and metabolic diseases.
+The hypothyroidism ICD 10 Code is used to indicate a diagnosis of hypothyroidism listed by the World Health Organization under a range of Endocrine, nutritional and metabolic diseases.
 ICD 10 Code For Hypothyroidism is E03.
 9 for unspecified and E03.8 for specified hypothyroidism.

 ICD 10 code for hypothyroidism is E03.
 The full code is E03.0, which stands for “primary hypothyroidism.”
 This code is used to describe a condition in which the thyroid gland does not produce enough hormones, resulting in decreased metabolism and a wide range of symptoms, including fatigue, weight gain, cold intolerance, and Depression included.